bissenj/bissenj/README.md

 This is one of several GitHub accounts I use.

 **My contribution history is missing most of my commits for the last few years,** due to issues using multiple accounts (email addresses).
+Most of my contribution history is made on work accounts which aren't linked to this account.

 <!--